 Control.
-Hand pulling or raking patches of Nimble Will is suggested, taking care to get as many of the branching stems as possible.
-Immediately reseed such areas.
+Hand pulling or raking is suggested, taking care to get as many of the branching stems as possible.
+Repeated spot treatments with CLOUT will help.

 Patches may be burned out with flame or smothered with tar paper.
 Another possibility is to cut out the sod to a depth of two inches and replace with good sod, possibly some taken up from edges of flower and shrubbery beds.